ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

     ![EMP Endpoint](images/emp-endpoint.png)

-  1. Copy the Endpoint URL into a new browser window to invoke the EMP.
+  1. Copy the Endpoint URL into a new browser window to start the EMP.
   2. In the resulting window, log in using your {{site.data.keyword.cloud_notm}} account credentials.

-## {{site.data.keyword.databases-for-enterprisedb}} Schema migration by using EMP
+## {{site.data.keyword.databases-for-enterprisedb}} schema migration by using EMP
 {: #emp-migrating}

 ### Extract the schema